HEMAPRIYARAVI/java-learning/README.md

 - Used Scanner to take user input for expenses and amounts.
 - Printed expenses and amounts formatted for the user.

+  ✅ Date: [May 7, 2025]
+- Practiced key Java concepts from Telusko playlist and Great Learning course.
+- Covered: variable declaration, user input with Scanner, type casting, arithmetic & logical operators, ternary operator.
+- Completed all certification videos except the final "Functions in Java" one.
+- Created and committed PracticeBasics.java to GitHub with applied concepts.

 ## Notes